 I simply have to include another excellent circle hook option from the guys at Team Catfish – because this is a great hook for snagging some serious fish.

-Colored deep red for that bleeding bait look, it’s a double-action circle that has a super-wide gap for larger baits and larger fish (see more on why the gap is important, below).
+Colored deep red for that bleeding bait look, it’s a double-action circle with a super-wide gap for larger baits and larger fish (see more on why the gap is important below).

 - Name to trust.